dagster-io/dagster/python_modules/dagster/docs/reference.rst

 Solid
 ^^^^^

-A solid is a functional unit of computation.
-Solids define their (optionally typed) inputs and outputs and the typed schema by which they can be configured, and can enfore expectations on their outputs.
+A solid is a functional unit of computation with defined inputs and outputs.
 Solids can be strung together into `pipelines <#pipeline>`__ by defining `dependencies <#dependency-definition>`__ between their inputs and outputs.
 Solids are reusable and instances of a solid may appear many times in a given pipeline, or across many different pipelines.

 Solids often wrap code written in or intended to execute in other systems (e.g., SQL statements, Jupyter notebooks, or Spark jobs written in Scala), providing a common interface for defining, orchestrating, and managing data processing applications with heterogeneous components

+Solids can optionally define the types of their inputs and outputs, and can define a typed schema so that their inputs can be read from external configuration files.
+Solids can also enforce `expectations <#expectation>`__ on their inputs and outputs.

 Solids are defined using the :func:`@lambda_solid <dagster.lambda_solid>` or :func:`@solid <dagster.solid>` decorators, or using the underlying